bentasker/reddit_account_bootstrap/README.md

 You'll be prompted to provide login details and API token info.

-Once complete, a list of subs will be written out to the file `subs.txt`
+Once complete, a list of subs will be written out to the file `subs.txt`.
+Your user's preferences will also be written to `prefs.json`

 #### File format